aaaaa114514-1/Sacabambaspis_aaaaa/README.md

 - You should log in (or register first, of course) before playing because there are something bound to your account (such as your resources, your chat history with npcs, and your relationship❤ ).
 - You can enter with your username and your password.
-- The username and password must be letters, numbers, or special characters.
-Other characters may not be accepted.

 ### How to play?